Roman Syria: Syria in the Byzantine Empire

 After c.
 415, Syria Coele was further subdivided into Syria I (or Syria Prima), with its capital remaining at Antioch, and Syria II (Syria Secunda) or Syria Salutaris, with its capital at Apamea on the Orontes.
 In 528, Justinian I carved out the small coastal province Theodorias out of territory from both provinces.

 The region remained one of the most important provinces of the Byzantine Empire.
 It was occupied by the Sasanians between 609 and 628, then reconquered by the emperor Heraclius, but lost again to the advancing Muslims after the Battle of Yarmouk and the fall of Antioch.

 The city of Antioch was reconquered by Nikephorus Phocas in 963, along with other parts of the country, at that time under the Hamdanids, although still under the official suzerainty of the Abbasid caliphs and also claimed by the Fatimid caliphs.
-After emperor John Kurkuas failed to conquer Syria up to Jerusalem, a Muslim "reconquest" of Syria followed in the late 970s undertaken by the Fatimid Caliphate that resulted in the ouster of the Byzantines from most parts of Syria.
+After emperor John I Tzimiskes failed to conquer Syria up to Jerusalem, a Muslim reconquest of Syria followed in the late 970s undertaken by the Fatimid Caliphate that resulted in the ousting of the Byzantines from most parts of Syria.
 However, Antioch and other northern parts of Syria remained in the empire and other parts were under the protection of the emperors through their Hamdanid, Mirdasid, and Marwanid proxies, until the Seljuk arrival, who after three decades of incursions, conquered Antioch in 1084.
 Antioch was captured again during the 12th century by the revived armies of the Comnenii.
 However, by that time the city was regarded as part of Asia Minor and not of Syria.

+Demographics

+Syria had a diverse demographic distribution.
+The rural inland was mostly populated by Aramaic speakers descended from various West Semitic peoples who inhabited Syria.
+Arabs were settled throughout Hauran, Trachonitis and Emesa which they controlled.
+Arabs were also part of Palmyra's composition, which included Aramaeans, Arabs and Amorites.
+The Phoenician coast maintained a Phoenician-speaking majority well into the end of 2nd century, and their main urban centers included Tyre, Sidon and Berytus.

+On the other hand, Greeks comprised a majority in Hellenistic urban centers such Antioch, Apamea, Cyrrhus and the Decapolis, which had been settled by Greeks under Seleucid patronage.

+Estimates for the population of the entire Levant in the 1st century vary from 3.5–4 million to 6 million, levels only matched even by 19th century levels.
+Urban centers peaked and so did population density in the rural settlements.
+Antioch and Palmyra reached a peak of 200,000–250,000 inhabitants, while Apamea counted 117,000 'free citizens' circa AD 6.
+Combined with their dependancies and villages, Apamea and Cyrrhus may have counted as high as 500,000 each.
+The Syrian Coastal Mountain Range, marginal hill country, were less densely settled and had a population of around 40–50,000.